matheussodree/English-Course/README.md

   He got to try out their new game - Ele testou o novo jogo deles

-  It's not fair" I never get to go first - Não é justo!
+  It's not fair!
+I never get to go first - Não é justo!
 Eu nunca vou primeiro

   I usually get to keep the equipment I test - Eu normalmente posso ficar com o equipamento que eu testo

+* __Transport__

+  I'm going to the airport.
+I need to take a plane in couple of hours

+  They're very rich.
+They have their own helicopter

+  My family loves traveling by ship

+  Can you drive me to the train station?

+  How often do you ride your bicycle?

+  He gave me a ride to work

+  Do you ever hitchhike?